Libbum/DICE.jl-notebooks/README.md

 ✔️  The v2013R Rocky Road version is also verified.
 There are a few deviations from 1:1 here, since GAMS is using truncated 32bit floats, whereas DICE.jl used 64bit floats.
 Additionally, there are bugs in the GAMS version of the `Stern` and `SternCalibrated` scenarios.
 We consider patched versions of both runs here, they can be found in the `GAMS` directory.

-❌  v2016R2 is still in development, files here are solely here to aid in that process.
+❌  v2016R2 is still in development, the files in the v2016R2 branch are here are solely here to aid in that process.